Skip to main content

 The following logical operators can be used in expressions:

-• and: Returns true if both left and right expressions are true.
+• and: returns true if both left and right expressions are true.

-• or: Returns true if one of the expressions is true.
+• or: returns true if one of the expressions is true.

-• (expr): Group logical expressions.
+• (expr): groups logical expressions.

 Use the for/else/endfor structure

-The for/else/endfor commands allow you to define a repeating block for each element in a list as in the example below:
+The for/else/endfor commands allow you to define a repeating block for each element in a list, as in the example below:

 {% for name in names %}